mahshidaj95/de-fisheye-in-video/README.md

 First of all, we convert fisheye lens video to image frames with runing "video_to_frame.py".
 Then we run "defish.py" to convert fisheye lens image frames to normal image frames.

-Finally we run "frame_to_video.py" to create output video.
+Finally we run "frame_to_video.py" to create output video called "video.mp4".

+For object detection, we run object "detection.ipynb" on "video.mp4" and detect moving objects in the normal video.